sdroadie/sdroadie.github.io/_posts/2015-01-11-learning-clojure.md

 I'm really focusing on learning Clojure.
 I think it will be a powerful complement to Ruby and Python.
-There's also the possibility that it will be the only language I need to use, as you can target the JVM, CLI, browsers, mobile, etc. It just feels like a more powerful tool.
+There's also the possibility that it will be the only language I need to use, as you can target the JVM, CLR, browsers, mobile, etc. It just feels like a more powerful tool.

+### Edits
+- Meant CLR, not CLI.
+It's a runtime, not an interface (or whatever else 'I' could stand for).
+- Note: a bunch of things I've said are probably misinformed.
+I'm learning here...